coleifer/peewee/docs/peewee/asyncio.rst

 * You have existing synchronous code you want to call from async.
 * A single operation involves multiple queries (e.g. a transaction).
-* You need to pass results between queries without async overhead.

 Async Helper Methods
 ^^^^^^^^^^^^^^^^^^^^^